 How to Remove Inquiries From Your Credit Report

-The credit bureaus keep a record of all the businesses that request your credit report.
+The credit bureaus keep a record of all the businesses that have requested your credit report or your credit score.
 This record is listed in a section of your credit report called Inquiries.
 All the inquiries made to your credit report within the last 24 months are listed on your credit report.

 About Credit Report Inquiries